Asha's Awakening: Tour

-To support her album Asha's Awakening, Aurora has embarked on the Asha's Awakening Tour, her second headlining concert tour after three years.
-On social media, Aurora announced Asha's Awakening national tour.
-The tour covers North America with 21 dates.
-It was commenced on April 15, 2022 in Indio, California.
+To support her album Asha's Awakening, Raveena embarked on the Asha's Awakening Tour, her second headlining concert tour after three years.
+On social media, she announced Asha's Awakening national tour.
+The tour covered North America with 21 dates.
+It was commenced on April 15, 2022, in Indio, California.
 While at Indio, she performed at Coachella 2022, making her the first woman of Indian descent to perform at Coachella.
-The tour was concluded on May 28, 2022 in Los Angeles, California.
+The tour was concluded on May 28, 2022, in Los Angeles, California.

 Critical reception

 Asha's Awakening received widespread acclaim from music critics.
 On Metacritic, which assigns a normalised score out of 100 to ratings from publications, the album received a weighted mean score of 81 based on 4 reviews, indicating "universal acclaim".

 Clash rated the album eight out of ten and described it as "a sterling project from front to back.
 Part romance epic, part sci-fi R&B dreamcatcher, Raveena sounds better than ever before. [...]
 The album is bold, eccentric and proudly rooted in classical South Asian traditions, whilst sounding fresh and accessible at the same time."

 Pitchfork said that it is "a throat-clearing moment for the singer, drawing on both Western and South Asian inspirations and collaborations for a blend of dance-friendly R&B songs and soothing ballads, each of which stands on her distinctive, quiet strength." and rated it 7.5 out of ten.

 The Guardian said that, "Mainstream pop music should clear some room for her: it would make things infinitely more interesting.", and rated it four stars.